-The Board is committed to providing a safe, positive learning environment for District students.
-The Board recognizes that bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning and may lead to more serious violence.
-Therefore, the Board prohibits bullying by District students.
+The Board strives to provide a safe, positive learning environment for students.
+The Board recognizes that bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning, and may lead to more serious violence.
+Therefore, the Board prohibits bullying by and of district students.

 Bullying/Cyberbullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting that is severe, persistent or pervasive and has the effect of doing any of the following:

 - Substantial disruption to the orderly operation of the school

 Bullying, as defined in this policy, includes cyberbullying.
 The term bullying does not necessarily encompass the infrequent incidents of normal developmental conflict between peers.